sindrie15/syllabus/days/day3.md

 ## Objectives

-* To be able to run application in an EC2 instance or Digital Ocean hosted linux machine.
+* To be able to run application in an AWS EC2 instance.

 ## Steps